Finding Kissing Numbers with Game-theoretic Reinforcement Learning: Results

-The second objective is to identify improved meta construction forms that assemble these subsets into full configurations.
-Both objectives are jointly addressed within the unified \textit{PackingStar} framework, which simultaneously increases the achievable size of $S_i$ and uncovers superior meta construction forms.
-Our findings show that \textit{PackingStar} not only discovers larger subsets but also identifies a strictly better construction template than the meta-construction introduced in 2011; moreover, evidence from convergence and geometric consistency strongly suggests that the new template is optimal within this construction pathway.
-These advances yield especially pronounced improvements in dimensions 29 and 31.
-Table~\ref{tab:perf} reports additional new construction forms that deviate from the classical form \cite{kallal2017improved, cohn2011rigidity}.
-In dimensions $26$--$30$, the system consistently augments the Leech-lattice component by adding lower-dimensional parts $K(k)$ where $k = n - 24$ (e.g., adding $K(2)$ in dimension $26$).
-In 31 dimensions, \textit{PackingStar} uncovers a novel assembly pattern by partitioning a 7-dimensional kissing configuration into 42 (optimal) disjoint unit-radius equilateral triangles, resulting in an $84$-fold weighted $S_i$, surpassing the previous $75$-fold weighted $S_i$.
-Similarly, in 29 dimensions, \textit {PackingStar} embeds 12 (optimal) disjoint unit-radius equilateral triangles into the 5-dimensional kissing configuration to generate a $26$-fold weighted $S_i$, exceeding the prior $24$-fold weighted $S_i$.
-These advances yield strictly larger kissing configurations in all dimensions from $25$ to $31$.
-The resulting new lower bounds $K_{\mathrm{new}}(n)$ are summarized in Table~\ref{tab:perf}.
-Compared with the previous best values $K_{\mathrm{prev}}(n)$, our constructions increase the kissing number by $8, 38, 68, 152, 1224, 456,$ and $5204$ spheres in dimensions $25$ through $31$, respectively.
-These improvements are also highlighted by the red markers in Fig.~\ref{fig:knp_hist}.
-Table~\ref{tab:cosset} summarizes the cosine value among sphere pairs in the new configurations.
+The second task is to discover new assembly forms that use these subsets to build full kissing configurations.
+Here \textit{PackingStar} does not simply instantiate the previous Leech-lattice template.
+It searches over alternative ways of combining the Leech-lattice component, the improved \(S_i\), and lower-dimensional kissing configurations.
+This leads to new construction forms that deviate from the classical pattern \cite{kallal2017improved,cohn2011rigidity}.
+In dimensions \(26\)--\(31\), the system consistently augments the Leech-lattice component by adding lower-dimensional parts \(K(m,1/2)\), where \(m=n-24\).
+In dimension \(31\), \textit{PackingStar} uncovers a new assembly pattern by partitioning a 7-dimensional kissing configuration into 42 disjoint unit-radius equilateral triangles, resulting in an \(84\)-fold weighted \(S_i\) and surpassing the previous \(75\)-fold weighted \(S_i\).
+Similarly, in dimension \(29\), \textit{PackingStar} embeds 12 disjoint unit-radius equilateral triangles into the 5-dimensional kissing configuration to generate a \(26\)-fold weighted \(S_i\), exceeding the prior \(24\)-fold weighted \(S_i\).

+These two advances, enlarging the \(S_i\) extremal configuration space and discovering new assembly forms, jointly yield strictly larger kissing configurations in all dimensions from \(25\) to \(31\).
+The resulting lower bounds \(K_{\mathrm{new}}(n,1/2)\) and their construction forms are summarized in Table~\ref{tab:new_bounds}.